-The current RPD force consists of nine white males and two white females; the RPD had some diversity in the past: Asian, gay.
+The current RPD force consists of nine white males and two white females; the RPD had some diversity in the past including Asian and gay officers.

 Recruits are identified by The Ulster County Police Academy and a recommendation from current officers from other agencies.
 Being a PT department, the RPD does not have the resources to attend job fairs.
 Candidates applying for officer positions are younger people, mostly with associates degrees.
 According to the Chief, there have been approximately three Black candidates interviewed in the past three years out of a total of 15-18 candidates.